Rick171552/Rick-First-one/README.md

 # Rick-First-one
-The first one to learn
+The first one to learn.